 - Work with a CAPS Counselor

 If you are currently connected with a UHS mental health provider (CAPS, Social Services, or Behavioral Health Provider), they can work with you to locate an off-campus provider that is maximally accessible, appropriate, and affordable with their health care plan.

 - Through your Insurance

-You may also locate in network providers of their choice by calling the customer service number on the back of your health insurance card; by checking if your health insurance carrier's website may have a provider search feature; or SHIP students can go to the Anthem Blue Cross Find a Doctor website (to find therapists or psychiatrists, students should to select "Behavioral health " in "I'm looking for a" drop down menu).
+You may also locate in network providers of their choice by calling the customer service number on the back of your health insurance card; by checking if your health insurance carrier's website may have a provider search feature; or SHIP students can find providers from Wellfleet Student.

 - Psychology Today